ephysio314/PC_PROJECT/Code/courses/module-one_ansi-c/chapter-0-IDE/examples/4/README.md

 A) Variation from the last example

-Add dependancies to the examples.
+Add dependancies to the examples using static lib

-Use two methodes:
-- object-binary.
-- static-library.

 Note:
 	We will test dynamique library latter